phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 ## Arrays

 Arrays in JavaScript are actually a special type of **object**.
-They work very much like regular objects (numerical properties can naturally be accessed only using `[]` syntax) but they have one magic property called '`length`'. *This is always one more than the highest index in the array.*
+They work very much like regular objects (numerical properties can naturally be accessed only using `[]` syntax) but they have one magic property called '`length`'.

 One way of creating arrays is as follows: